Peregrine Watch & Webcam

 We would like to thank all our avid webcam viewers for their continued support.

-We would like to thank 'Lockwoods' of Leamington Spa for sponsoring both of the webcams again this year
+We would like to thank 'Lockwoods' of Leamington Spa for their sponsorship again this year

 Support Leamington's Peregrines